-Your brain is suspended in a liquid called craniosacral fluid CSF.
-The brain is held in place by membranes called dura.
-They connect with a long sheath that protects the spinal chord called the dura mater (Latin: tough mother) The dura mater is attached from the top of the neck to the base of the spine called the sacrum (sacred bone, seat of emotion).
+Your brain is suspended in a liquid called craniosacral fluid, CSF.
+The CSF and brain are held in place by membranes called dura.
+They connect with a long sheath that protects the spinal chord called the dura mater (Latin: tough mother).
+The dura mater is attached from the top of the neck to the base of the spine called the sacrum (sacred bone, seat of emotion).
 CSF is a straw coloured fluid produced by tiny blood vessels inside the skull.
 About half a litre a day flows into the dural cavity.
 It feeds and protects the nerves, flowing down around the spinal chord in a slow spiral motion.
 A trained person can, with practice, detect a subtle change of pressure in the rhythm of the CSF.
-It appears as if the head changes shape, slowly widening then pausing then narrowing.
+It appears as if the head changes shape, slowly widening then pausing and narrowing again.
 In practice the pressure is changing.
-The fluid is produced roughly for six seconds then switches off for six seconds.
-The sensation can be felt in many parts of the body, for instance the feet appear to rotate outwards then inwards again.

-Many factors can alter the rhythm of the CSF for instance, birthing trauma, a series of head injuries, a fall onto the coccyx, a fast ride on a roller coaster or lift, anxiety combined with loss of a sense of the horizon in a large swell at sea, inflammation of the meninges, chronic post viral fatigue, sepsis are all conditions that I have come across.
+Many factors can alter the rhythm of the CSF, for instance, birthing trauma, a series of head injuries, a fall onto the coccyx, a fast ride on a roller coaster or lift, anxiety combined with loss of a sense of the horizon in a large swell at sea, inflammation of the meninges, chronic post viral fatigue, sepsis are all conditions that might affect the craniosacral rhythm.

 Treatment with craniosacral therapy